robertsledge/ActiveDirectoryLab/README.md

 If you have to go back and Google a few things, that's fine too.

-We will continue with more tomorrow.
+Sit tight.
+More content coming.
 Thanks!